benwhalley/mindframe/docs/2024-10-09_architecture.md

-# Roles/names of different humans involved
+# Roles/names of different humans involved in using `mindframe`

 I envisage 4 primary roles for humans: